 Jessie Lawrence is an attorney, mediator, and planner with a solo practice based in Santa Fe, NM focusing on dispute resolution, public engagement and participation, and community and organizational planning.
-In more than 15 years of practice, Jessie has mediated hundreds of cases in a wide variety of areas, and focuses her work on helping groups of all sizes work together and identify ways to move forward and seek positive outcomes.
-She works in both the public and private sectors and instructs courses in land use and in dispute resolution.
-Jessie serves on the State of NM Statewide ADR Commission, the NM State Bar ADR Steering Committee, and the City of Santa Fe Planning Commission, and co-chairs the ABA Section of Dispute Resolution’s Committee on Public Policy, Consensus Building, and Democracy.
+In more than 15 years of practice, Jessie has mediated hundreds of cases in a wide variety of areas, including land use, environmental issues, corporate governance, employment, and family law, and has instructed classes in dispute resolution and in land use.
+She focuses her work on helping groups of all sizes collaborate and identify ways to move forward and seek positive outcomes, and she brings problem-solving and a long-term perspective to all of her work.
+Jessie serves on the State of NM Statewide ADR Commission and the City of Santa Fe Planning Commission, and she co-chairs the NM State Bar ADR Committee and the ABA Section of Dispute Resolution’s Public Disputes and Consensus Building Committee.

 Jessie has a JD and a master’s degree in urban planning from the University of Michigan, maintains NM and MI law licenses, and is an AICP-certified planner.

 Solo Practitioner, Jessica Eaton Lawrence, Attorney and Mediator / Lawrence Meeting Resources, Santa Fe, NM 2008-Present

 - Facilitate meetings to create effective collaborative processes, with a focus on organizations’ and communities’ planning and visioning needs.

-- Prepare clear and concise meeting documents and reports.
+- Prepare clear and concise agreements, plans, and reports.

 - Conduct trainings in mediation and leadership skills.

 - Contract mediator for the City of Albuquerque and the NM Children’s Court Mediation Program.

-- Settlement facilitator for the New Mexico First Judicial District Court.
+- Contract settlement facilitator with New Mexico First Judicial District Court Foreclosure Settlement Program.

 Management Analyst, Planning & Special Projects, NM Department of Finance & Administration / Local Government Division, Santa Fe, NM 2007-2008